marshalloffutt/thrones/README.md

 # Thrones

-A collection of cards for our favorite Game of Thrones characters.
+This was an in-class code-along project that displays a collection of cards for our favorite Game of Thrones characters.
 This in-class exercise exposed us to modular javascript, and introduced us to JSON, get method, 'this', filtering, and XMLHttpRequests to bring in data from JSON.

 ## Screenshots
 ![main screen shot](./screenshots/thrones1.png)